google/WebFundamentals/src/content/en/tools/workbox/guides/configure-workbox.md

 ![Debug vs Production Builds of Workbox](../images/guides/configure-workbox/debug-vs-prod.png)

 You can override this behavior with the `debug` option.
-Setting to true will force debug builds, setting to false will force production builds.
+Setting it to `true` will force debug builds, setting it to `false` will force production builds.

 ```javascript
 // Force development builds